liveahero-wiki/liveahero-wiki.github.io/_charas/sui.md

 They posses a cool and dry personality and a somewhat poisonous tongue.
 Dialogue with customers is important while in the position of a designer, but they're not good at interacting with others.

 They have been afflicted by the gap between their body and mind ever since childhood.
+{% endcapture %}
+{% include sidekick-infobox.html stockId=10031 BIO_S01=BIO_S01 %}

+## Notes

+"I'm Sui, a designer apprentice.
+If I can save people with my needlework, then... please, make use of it as you see fit."